Quantifying the Effects of Magnetic Field Line Curvature Scattering on Radiation Belt and Ring Current Particles: Validation of FLC diffusion coefficients

-To compare the cumulative FLCS scattering results of test particle simulation with predictions from analytic models, firstly, we further increase the simulation time to 500 equatorial gyro-motion period($T_{gyro} $) and record the magnetic moment at each time by adding two magnetic field configuration $L_{CS}= 3Re $ and $1Re $ which adiabatic parameter are $\varepsilon = 0.15 $ and $0.45 $ respectively.
-Magnetic moment can be written by $\mu = p^{2}_{\perp}/(2m_0 B) $, where $p_{\perp} $ is the particle momentum perpendicular to the magnetic field direction and $m_{0} $ is the rest mass of a particle.
-In this paper we use the normalized magnetic moment $\mu^{*} $ via normalizing $\mu $ by $p^2/(m_{0} B_{eq}) $ so that the $\mu^{*} $ can be written as $\mu^{*} = \sin^2\alpha_{eq} / {2} $ at the equatorial plane.
-The same equatorial pitch angle $\alpha_{eq} = 30^{\circ} $ is chosen under different filed configuration situations.
-Therefore, the initial normalized magnetic moment is $0.125 $.
-The results are shown in Figure \ref{fig:2}.
-The four figures demonstrate the transition from the adiabatic to non-adiabatic behavior of the particle.
-In the situation of $\varepsilon=0.09 $ as shown in Figure \ref{fig:2}(a), the particle behaves strictly adiabatically also as shown as the trajectories of Figure \ref{fig:1}(a) and \ref{fig:1}(c).
-The magnetic moment remains constant as the particle passes the equatorial plane, although the apparent rapid oscillating of the magnetic moment occurs at the equatorial plane.
-Figure \ref{fig:2}(b) and \ref{fig:2}(c) show two different degrees of non-adiabatic by FLCS, the thinner current sheet thickness($\varepsilon=0.22 $ corresponding to $L_{CS}=2Re $) lead to the more significant change of $\mu $ which is consistent with the understanding of FLCS.
-Besides, Figure \ref{fig:2}(d) shows magnetic moment behaves large change by several times of initial value and maintains the low value till the end of the simulation.
-The thickness of the current sheet in Figure \ref{fig:2}(d) is so thin($L_{CS}=1Re $) that the change in $\mu $ is large enough when the electron passes through the equatorial plane and the electron enter into the loss cone after several bounce periods.
+To compare the cumulative FLC scattering results obtained from test particle simulations with previous models, we increase the simulation time to 500 equatorial gyro-motion periods ($T_\text{g} $).
+The first adiabatic invariant, $\mu = p^{2}_{\perp}/(2m_0 B)$, is recorded at each time step for two additional magnetic field configurations: $L_\text{CS}= 3\,R_\text{E} $ and $1\,R_\text{E} $, corresponding to adiabatic parameters of $\varepsilon = 0.15 $ and $0.45 $, respectively.
+Here $p_{\perp} $ represents the particle momentum perpendicular to the magnetic field direction.
+Following previous studies \cite{Birmingham1984,Young2002}, we adopt the normalized first adiabatic invariant $\mu^{*} \equiv \mu / (p^2/m_{0} B) = \sin^2\alpha_{0} / {2} $ at the equatorial plane, with $\alpha_0 $ the equatorial pitch angle.
+For comparisons below with different field configurations, we use the same initial consistent equatorial pitch angle of $\alpha_{0} = 30^{\circ}$, and correspondingly, $\mu^{*} = 0.125$.
+The results are depicted in Figure \ref{fig:2}, illustrating the transition from adiabatic to non-adiabatic particle behavior.
+In the case of $L_\text{CS}=5\,R_\text{E} $, Figure \ref{fig:2}(a), the particle behaves adiabatically, as discussed above.
+The first adiabatic invariant remains nearly constant as the particle crosses the equatorial plane, although there is apparent rapid oscillation around the equatorial plane, which is due to that $\mu$ is not a strict invariant.
+Figures \ref{fig:2}(b) and \ref{fig:2}(c) display different degrees of non-adiabatic behavior caused by FLC scattering.
+A thinner current sheet thickness ($L_\text{CS}=2\,R_\text{E} $ corresponding to $\varepsilon=0.22 $) results in a more significant change in $\mu^{*}$, consistent with FLC scattering.
+Additionally, Figure \ref{fig:2}(d) shows a considerable change in $\mu^{*}$, several times larger than the initial value, which persists until the end of the simulation.
+The current sheet thickness in Figure \ref{fig:2}(d) is so thin ($L_\text{CS}=1\,R_\text{E} $) that the change in $\mu $ is significant when the electron crosses the equatorial plane and enters the loss cone after several bounce periods.